hhuOS/towboot/tests/multiboot2/README.md

 This is the example kernel taken from [the Multiboot 2 specification](https://www.gnu.org/software/grub/manual/multiboot2/multiboot.html#Example-OS-code).

-It has been slighlty altered (see the Git commits).
+It has been slighlty altered to print to the serial output (see the Git commits).